israelali1424/Series_63/Chapter_5_Communications with Customers and Prospectus.md

 5.1
 The USA grants state administrators the authority to require the filing of any disclosure or offering document and all forms of advertising for securities offered or sold in a state unless it is a federal covered security, or the security or transaction is exempt.
 If a security must be registered in a state, the administrator can require the filing of communications for that security.
 Bonds issued by Canada and all its municipalities are exempt from state registration under the USA.
 Only federal level bonds of other recognized foreign governments are exempt.
 Bonds issued by Mexico would be exempt, but bonds issued by a Mexican city are subject to registration.

 There are many elements involved in the firm's social media activities, and the firm should be very clear and direct about its approach in this area.
 Amongst these choices, there is no particular requirement that a firm appoint a social media officer per se to oversee these activities.
 The monitoring of these activities must be part of the firm's broad supervisory platform.

 A written agreement must be created any time a client will receive compensation, directly or indirectly, of $1,000 or more for providing a testimonial or endorsement to an IA.
 The indirect compensation in this case is $1,200.

+*** options disclosure document and options agreement** Prior to opening an options account, the customer must receive the options disclosure document.
+The options agreement is due within 15 days of account approval.
+The credit agreement and loan consent forms are used for margin accounts.